Positive spoof Lehmer factorizations: Our main result

 Our claim follows. \end{proof}

-\begin{remark} Several improvements to the algorithm outlined in Theorem \ref{Theorem: Algorithm to compute nontrivial Lehmer factorizations} are possible, if the goal is enumerate all nontrivial positive Lehmer factorizations.
-By Corollary \ref{Corollary: all even or all odd}, we can either assume all bases of $P$ are odd or all are even, and in either case increment $x$ by $2$ instead of by $1$.
-If we are in the odd case, then \eqref{Equation: improved bound in odd case} lets us restrict the range over which $k$ varies.
-Regardless, Corollary \ref{Corollary: No bases of the for m x + 1} lets us skip some bases in our induction step.
-In fact, Theorem \ref{Theorem: factors of eval are not factors plus 1 of bases} enables further, quite nontrivial refinements to our algorithm, which we decline to pursue. \end{remark}
+\begin{remark} Several improvements to the algorithm outlined in \Cref{Theorem: Algorithm to compute nontrivial Lehmer factorizations} are possible, if the goal is to enumerate all nontrivial Lehmer factorizations.
+By \Cref{Corollary: all even or all odd}, we can either assume all bases of $P$ are odd or all are even, and in either case increment $x$ by $2$ instead of by $1$.
+If we are in the odd case, then \Cref{Equation: improved bound in odd case} lets us restrict the range over which $k$ varies.
+Regardless, \Cref{Corollary: No bases of the for m x + 1} lets us skip some bases in our induction step.
+In fact, \Cref{Theorem: factors of eval are not factors plus 1 of bases} enables further, nontrivial refinements to our algorithm, which we decline to pursue. \end{remark}